Israel says Islamic State's Sinai assault aimed to help Hamas get arms

 Egyptian officials were not immediately available to respond to the Israeli colonel's allegations.

-On Friday, Egyptian military sources said there was evidence that individuals from Hamas had participated in the Sinai battles but not of any wider organizational links.
+On Friday, Egyptian military sources said there was evidence that individuals from Hamas had participated in the Sinai battles but not of any wider organisational links.

 Though they share hostility to Israel, Hamas and Islamic State have been at odds within Gaza.
 The insurgents threatened last week to extend their self-declared caliphate in Syria and Iraq to Gaza by toppling Hamas, which they described as insufficiently stringent about religious rule.